 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Gresham is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Gresham is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Gresham who work in office and administrative support (14.69%), sales jobs (9.86%), and maintenance occupations (6.97%).

-The education level of Gresham citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.39% of adults 25 and older in Gresham have a college degree.
+The percentage of adults in Gresham who are college-educated is close to the national average for all communities of 21.84%: 19.39% of the adults in Gresham have a bachelor's degree or advanced degree.

 The per capita income in Gresham in 2010 was $21,946, which is middle income relative to Oregon and the nation.
 This equates to an annual income of $87,784 for a family of four.
 However, Gresham contains both very wealthy and poor people as well.

 Gresham is an extremely ethnically-diverse city.
 The people who call Gresham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gresham residents report their race to be White, followed by Black or African-American.
 Gresham also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 18.89% of the city’s residents.
 Important ancestries of people in Gresham include English, Irish, Norwegian, and Italian.